gitouni/Targetless-LiDAR-camera-calibration/README.md

 # Step 1: Prepare Image and LiDAR data

-You need to add sychronized image and LiDAR data to the respective directories `./img` and `./pcd` first.
+You need to add sychronized image and LiDAR data to the respective directories `./data/img` and `./data/pcd` first.
 ```bash
 mkdir data && cd data
 mkdir img
 mkdir pcd
 ```

-Use our cpp tools to preprocess LiDAR data.
+Use our cpp tools to preprocess LiDAR data and save to `./data/proc_pcd`.
 (Remove the backward 180 degrees of each LiDAR scan)

 ```bash
 cd cpp